A Comprehensive Survey on Test-Time Adaptation under Distribution Shifts: Test-Time Domain Adaptation

-\method{Data selection} Besides the synthesized source samples with data generation or data translation, another family of SFDA methods \cite{liang2021source,yang2021casting,ding2022proxymix,wang2022source,chen2022self,yang2023divide} selects source-like samples from the target domain as surrogate source data, greatly reducing computational costs.
-Typically, the whole target domain is divided into two splits, \ie, a labeled subset $\hat{\mathcal{X}}_{tl}$ and an unlabeled subset $\hat{\mathcal{X}}_{tu}$, and the labeled subset acts as the inaccessible source domain.
-Based on network outputs of the adapted model in the target domain, SHOT++ \cite{liang2021source} makes the first attempt towards data selection by selecting low-entropy samples in each class for an extra intra-domain alignment step.
-Such an adapt-and-divide strategy has been adopted in later works \cite{ye2021source,liu2021source,wang2022source} where the ratio or the number of selected samples per class is always kept same to prevent severe class imbalance.
-Besides the entropy criterion, DaC \cite{zhang2022divide} utilizes the maximum softmax probability, and A2SFOD \cite{chu2023adversarial} exploits the predictive variance based on MC dropout.
-Furthermore, BETA \cite{yang2023divide} constructs a two-component GMM over all the target features to separate the confident subset $\hat{\mathcal{X}}_{tl}$ from the less confident subset $\hat{\mathcal{X}}_{tu}$.
+\method{Data selection} In addition to synthesizing source samples through data generation or data translation, another family of TTDA methods \citep{liang2021source,yang2021casting,ding2022proxymix,wang2022source,chen2022self,yang2023divide} selects source-like samples from the target domain as surrogate source data, greatly reducing computational costs.
+Typically, the whole target domain is divided into two splits, \ie, a labeled subset $\hat{\mathcal{X}}_{tl}$ and an unlabeled subset $\hat{\mathcal{X}}_{tu}$, where the labeled subset acts as the inaccessible source domain.
+Based on the network outputs of the adapted model in the target domain, SHOT++ \citep{liang2021source} makes the first attempt towards data selection by selecting low-entropy samples in each class for an extra intra-domain alignment step.
+Such an adapt-and-divide strategy has been adopted in later works \citep{ye2021source,liu2021source,wang2022source} where the ratio or the number of selected samples per class is always kept same to prevent severe class imbalance.
+DaC \citep{zhang2022divide} utilizes the maximum softmax probability instead of the entropy criterion.
+Furthermore, BETA \citep{yang2023divide} constructs a two-component GMM over all the target features to separate the confident subset $\hat{\mathcal{X}}_{tl}$ from the less confident subset $\hat{\mathcal{X}}_{tu}$.